After School Snacks That Won’t Ruin Dinner!

 Need after-school snacks that won’t ruin dinner?
 Yes, it’s possible!

 Kids are always hungry when they get home from a hard day of learning.
-They need brain food to power them through their homework!
+They need brain food to power them through their homework and after-school activities.
 But that doesn’t mean their snacks have to fill them up so much that they won’t want to eat dinner.
-In fact, there are some snacks that will fill them up just enough to get them through and still leave them hungry enough to eat what you put on the evening dinner table.
+In fact, there are some snacks that will fill them up just enough to get them through and still leave them hungry enough to eat what you put on the dinner table.
+Looking for even more kid-friendly snack ideas?
+Check out my eBook 31 After School Snacks That Won’t Ruin Dinner for 31 recipes plus 8 bonus printables.

 Easy Snacks For Kids To Make

-If you feel a little lost trying to stock the fridge for the kids, think of kid appetizers.
+If you feel a little lost trying to stock the fridge for the kids, think of it like giving them “kid appetizers”.
 Just small, healthy bites that are easy to serve and have a nice dose of nutritional value.
 Think whole, real foods in small pieces.
-Things like, carrots and hummus or celery and nut or seed butter.
+Things like carrots and hummus or celery and nut or seed butter.
 Real foods can be easily grabbed from the fridge and put together without cutting or cooking.

 Easy To Make Snacks Without Cooking